hnarayanan/mechnicsacademy-design-docs/design.rst

 Connect strong students who opt-in with interested employers (SG 5)
 -------------------------------------------------------------------

+#.
+Act as a means to demonstrate student capabilities, e.g. published
+   code samples and hosting a cool visual CV with results.

+..
+The following compute-server (Scikumo) needs to be separate in order to force a clean interface with Mechanics Academy

 Beautiful web-based interface for select software (SG 6)
 --------------------------------------------------------

 Heroku-style interface for handling generic research code (SG 6)
 ----------------------------------------------------------------

+#.
+Act as a means for reproducible research through the sharing of
+   code in a systematic way
+#.
+People can share big data across calculations